 The Man to Lead US entry into the Middle East: Walter Teagle

-Herbert Hoover, the Secretary of Commerce, suggested a syndicate of companies be formed to operate in Mesopotamia.
+Herbert Hoover, the Secretary of Commerce, suggested that a syndicate of companies should be formed to operate in Mesopotamia.
 It felt remarkably like the dragon that had been slain by the Supreme Court was back to life… and Standard Oil of NJ sat at the top!
 A few years back, the group would have been a target of the government for antitrust and restraint of trade, but now they were being cheered on as the champions for promoting the Open Door policy!
 Walter Teagle, the President of SO of NJ, was to act as spokesman of the American oil companies and carry out the negotiations with Deterding (Royal Dutch/Shell), Greenway (Anglo-Persian), Mercier (CFP), and Gulbenkian.

 Walter Teagle was born into the oil business on both sides of his family.
-He was second generation oil man on his father’s side and third generation on his mother’s side.
+He was a second-generation oilman on his father’s side and third generation on his mother’s side.
 His maternal grandfather was actually Maurice Clark, Rockefeller’s original partner.
 Teagle studied petroleum technology at Cornell.
 He took the chair of H. H. Rogers as director of Standard Oil in 1909 at the age of 31 and rose through the ranks at Standard Oil, eventually to be the President of Standard Oil NJ in 1917 at age 39.
-Unlike Rockefeller, he put more effort in considering public relations and the company’s reputation.
+Unlike Rockefeller, he put more effort into considering public relations and the company’s reputation.
 To compete, Standard Oil of NJ and the other US companies needed to gain access to foreign sources of petroleum.
 While they might share a similar heritage in the oil industry, in personality, Mr. Teagle seemed a direct opposite of Mr. Gulbenkian.
 Where Teagle was big, Gulbenkian was small, where Teagle was loud and friendly, Gulbenkian was quiet and suspicious.

 The British as King Makers

 The British realized that political stability was of the utmost importance to developing and establishing an oil concession.
 The British incited an Arab revolt against the Turks, led by the Sharif of Mecca, Hussein, and thereafter installed Hussein and his sons as Kings or rulers of the partitioned sections of the Turkish Empire.
 For example, his third son Faisal was initially put on the throne in Syria but was deposed when the French took control of Syria and was subsequently installed as King of Iraq in 1921.
-His brother Abdullah was put in charge in Transjordan.
+His brother Abdullah was put in charge of Transjordan.
 The challenges Faisal faced were enormous and are similar to those that the current Iraqi government and the U.S. Government are facing 80 years later.
-Having a collection of diverse groups (Shia Arabs, Sunni Arabs, Jews, Kurds, and Yazidis) who responded mainly to local sheiks, religious leaders and tribal leaders without strong and common political history and affiliation does not lend itself to a ready-made country.
+Having a collection of diverse groups (Shia Arabs, Sunni Arabs, Jews, Kurds, Christians and Yazidis) who responded mainly to local sheiks, religious leaders and tribal leaders without strong and common political history and affiliation does not lend itself to a ready-made country.

 Kirkuk Oil Production and Signing of the Red Line Agreement

 The US constantly refused to recognize the 1914 granting of concession to the Turkish Petroleum Company.
-Eventually, however, a new concession agreement was signed on March 14, 1925 between the Turkish Petroleum Company and the Iraqi government that satisfied the Open Door policy after lengthy and contentious negotiations especially with Gulbenkian.
+Eventually, however, a new concession agreement was signed on March 14, 1925, between the Turkish Petroleum Company and the Iraqi government that satisfied the Open Door policy after lengthy and contentious negotiations, especially with Gulbenkian.
 At one time during the negotiations, Gulbenkian even got upset when Teagle referred to him as an "oil merchant" when he considers himself as a "business architect".
-Despite all the controversy between the oil companies, ethnic groups, and British appointed king, a joint geological expedition in Iraq started drilling in April 1927.
+Despite all the controversy between the oil companies, ethnic groups, and the British appointed king, a joint geological expedition in Iraq started drilling in April 1927.
 Six months later in October 1927 at Baba Gurgur, six miles northwest of Kirkuk, oil was gushing 50 feet above the derrick into the air.
-The oil flowed until capped at 95,000 bpd.
+The oil flowed until capped at 95,000 BPD.

-With the availability of oil in the area proved, final settlement of the negotiations that was to bring the American companies into the TPC had to be completed with urgency.
-This happened on July 31, 1928 with Royal Dutch/Shell, Anglo-Persian, the CFP (French), and the Near East Development Company (which held the interests of the American companies) each receiving 23.75% with the remaining 5% going to Gulbenkian.
+With the availability of oil in the area proved, the final settlement of the negotiations that was to bring the American companies into the TPC had to be completed with urgency.
+This happened on July 31, 1928, with Royal Dutch/Shell, Anglo-Persian, the CFP (French), and the Near East Development Company (which held the interests of the American companies) each receiving 23.75% with the remaining 5% going to Gulbenkian.
 As expected, the man who only cared about money and not oil, Gulbenkian, agreed to quickly sell his petroleum to the French (CFP) at market price.